Key facts at a glance:

 - Salt, pepper

-Preparation: Wash the mixed greens and place them in a bowl.
-Add the diced beets.
-For the dressing, whisk together the balsamic vinegar, olive oil, honey, salt, and pepper.
+Preparation: Wash mixed greens and place in a bowl.
+Add diced beetroot.
+For the dressing, whisk together balsamic vinegar, olive oil, honey, salt, and pepper.
 Pour over the salad.
 Top with goat cheese and walnuts.

-Nutrient bonus: Leafy salads provide vitamin K, goat cheese protein and calcium.
+Nutrient bonus: Leafy greens provide vitamin K, goat cheese protein, and calcium.

 4. Beetroot & Berry Smoothie

-Why you'll love it: Bright pink, sweet and earthy, and perfect for the morning or after sports.
+Why you'll love it: Bright pink, sweet-earthy, and perfect for morning or after sports.

 - 1 small raw beetroot, peeled and diced